prantonia/nyc-taxi-pipeline/docs/project_documentation.md

 The journey from "just load some data" to understanding production-grade data engineering involves encountering real problems and solving them properly.
 Date infiltrations taught me about data quality.
 Performance issues taught me about optimization.
 Failed runs taught me about resilience.
 Each challenge improved the system and deepened understanding.

 I hope this documentation helps you on your own data engineering journey.
 Whether you're a student learning the field, a professional building your first pipeline, or an experienced engineer looking for new patterns, I hope the detailed explanations and reasoning prove valuable.

-Thank you for taking the time to read this comprehensive documentation.
-Now go build something amazing.

 ---